bmount/srtm-heightmap/readme.md

 [http://maxogden.github.com/voxel-city/?url=simple_sf.png](http://maxogden.github.com/voxel-city/?url=simple_sf.png)
 and pass the relevant url to the flag as in the examples.

+### You could also

+maybe specify `--image-format tif` and then georeference the tif and upload to mapbox.

 ### Examples

 Download and create PNG of the SRTM data for N 38 W 97 to N 39 W 96: